-Farmer's cheese is a simple, very mild cheese with a crumbly texture.
+Farmer's cheese is an unaged (also known as fresh) mild white cheese with a crumbly texture.
 It is really easy to make at home with this simple recipe and has limitless possibilities and can be used in countless ways.

-- 1/2 gallon whole milk (pasteurized is fine, but NOT ultra-pasteurized)
+- 1/2 gallon whole pasteurized milk NOT ultra-pasteurized (see the Note below)

 - 1/4 cup white vinegar

 Note: Do not use ultra-pasteurized milk for cheesemaking because the curd will not set.
 Ultra-pasteurized milk is not always labeled as such, but you can tell because the expiration date is extremely long, usually 30 to 90 days from the day you buy it.
 Regular pasteurized milk, however, works fine for cheesemaking.

 - In a heavy-bottomed large pot, bring the milk to a slow boil.
 Keep the heat at medium or medium-low, otherwise, you risk scorching the milk on the bottom of the pot.